Amansingh0807/SkillLink/README.md

+# NOTE : This app was firstly done with React now i am shifting the app from React to Next js also with new name "Velai"

 # skillLink

 skillLink is a community-driven platform designed to empower freelancers by fostering a collaborative environment where they can discuss, share knowledge, offer peer support, and find job opportunities.
 With dedicated forums, collaboration tools, and job posting features, skillLink provides an all-in-one solution for freelancers looking to grow their network, improve skills, and access valuable resources.